|

 10 Things You Should Know About Agatha Christie

-Welcome to the 10 Things You Should Know About Agatha Christie page, the first in a series, so watch this space for 10 Things You Should Know About Hercule Poirot and Miss Marple etc.
+Welcome to the 10 Things You Should Know About Agatha Christie page, the first in a series of such pages on the website.

 Agatha Christie was born on the 15th September 1890, in Torquay, Devon.